estokes/poolshark/README.md

 use poolshark::local::LPooled;
 use std::collections::HashMap;

-// Take a HashMap from the thread-local pool (or create new if the pool is empty) let mut map: LPooled<HashMap<String, i32>> = LPooled::take();
+// Take a HashMap from the thread-local pool (or create a new one if the pool is empty) let mut map: LPooled<HashMap<String, i32>> = LPooled::take();
 map.insert("answer".to_string(), 42);
 // When dropped, the HashMap is cleared and returned to the pool